mwojnars/hypertag/docs/index.md

             td | $name
             td | $price
             td
-               @ info           # inline form can be used, as well:  td @ info
+               @ info           # inline form can be used as well:  td @ info

 and then apply this hypertag to a non-empty _actual body_ which will be passed in a structural form via the "info" attribute and will get printed in the right